Azson/DTP-emulator/README.md

 Then, just run the order "python3 main.py".

 You will get some output in the path "/output/" and should fix your code according to the output.

+Here is an complete  [demo](https://github.com/Azson/DTP-emulator/blob/pcc-emulator/deom_2.py) about the using of pypi.

 # For Detail